sseaman/skillVC/core-lib/README.md

 Scanning searches a defined set of files and, based on reading (introspection) each file, classifies them as cards, filters, intents, or sessionHanlder.
 Scanning had an advantage over CoC because it allows a single javascript object to act as both a filter, intent, and sessionHandler (cards are still required to be separate files).
-However, as each object must be full loaded and introspected, it can take SkillVC longer to initialize when compared to CoC
+However, as each object must be full loaded and introspected, it can take SkillVC longer to initialize when compared to CoC.

 For Scanning, create an index.js that has the following:
 ```